aaronromeo/ansible-dmi/README.md

         - {{ project_name }}
 ```

-The add the application name in `create-django-servers.yml`.
+Then add the application name in `create-django-servers.yml`.

 This project also uses [git-crypt](https://www.agwa.name/projects/git-crypt/) and Dropbox to secure the `vars.secure` file.
 A example of how this would be used is...
 ```